Memorial Weekend Irrigation Checks on Denver Metro Slopes

 Mower stripes and the slope toe guests see first

 Guests notice the band along the walk before they notice the ridge.
 Mow so stripes do not train everyone to walk the same eroding line.
-Raise height if the toe is scalped; scalped grass at elevation recovers slowly even when water is finally honest.
+Raise height if the toe is scalped; scalped grass at elevation recovers slowly even when water is finally reaching the roots.

 Want a slope check before Memorial weekend?